Asian-crowd Clubs and Events in Sydney

 - Taboo @ Verandah Bar (Kick on Entertainment) From March 2014

-Again mostly Aussie Asian crowd, with a few more Caucasians as oppososed to the Fabric event next door.
+Again mostly Aussie Asian crowd.
 The focus is on RnB, Hip Hop.
 Only one room with music.
 Entry is $25 with a smarter dress code encouraged.
-Again, a mostly young crowd can be found here.
+Again, a mostly younger crowd can be found here.
 Review

 - LKF @ Civic Hotel (Mizuya)

 Started in 2012.
 A mostly Chinese based-born-Overseas crowd.
 If you want to have a chat, this place is fine, but for a dance, not really.
 I’ve been here twice and it does get busy in the ‘VIP’ sections where it does its best to replicate Asian clubs of overpriced bottle service and a small dancefloor.
+Since my visits they have moved to the ground floor so it may be a different setup.
 They were cool with my banana costume when I was here, but dress code is at least smart casual by everyone.

 - Saturday @ 80 Proof (Self promoted) Since 2013